FrederikJM/BIManalyst_g_28/A5/README.md

 ## Maria Deliveri - s240063
-At the beginning of the semester I was a BIM Modeller.
+At the beginning of the semester, I was a BIM Modeler.
 I had some experience creating BIM Models for my own projects in structural engineering and extracting information by opening and viewing models made by architects.
-I joined the course to dive deeper into BIM to learn how to extract these information in a faster and more efficient way, and make my own custom tools.
-After 13 weeks, I can confidently say that I have evolved to an Open BIM Analyst although I am still not entirely confident with programming.
+I joined the course to dive deeper into BIM to learn how to extract this information in a faster and more efficient way and make my own custom tools.
+After 13 weeks, I can confidently say that I have evolved to an Open BIM Analyst who has learnt to apply OpenBIM, although I am still not entirely confident with programming yet.
+Improving my shortcomings in programming will allow me to focus on more crucial matters in OpenBIM, like the IFC schemas and how to work with them more effectively or learn how to coordinate large projects.
+In fact, I hope I will have a chance to work with it in Advanced Building Design next semester.